iseliktar/iseliktar.github.io/docs/content-creation.md

 This is the image of the event that is shown on the Home page.
 By designs it should be cut at an angle top and bottom.
 [Specify the angle from designers].
 See the Gallery rules for the directory where the image should be put.
 This should be named `event-poster.png`.
 This should be a png as it will have transparency?

-## Homepage

-Homepage is located in the index.md file in the main directory.
-It has a couple of properties and content below the `---` section.
-The content is the text that appears in the `What is #spodari` section.

-### Section Titles and Navigation Items

-`first-section-title`... `sixth-section-title` - The properties from the first section title to the sixth are the navigation items which are the same as the section titles.

-### Statistics Metrics

-`donated-sum-number`, `active-minutes-number`, `events-number` are the numbers that are shown in the `Statistics` section of the Home page.

-### Calendar

-Calendar is generated, based on the events that have been created.

 ## Partners